12 Ethical Investing Apps For A Socially Responsible ROI

 While the U.S. Securities and Exchange Commission (SEC) is working to define ESG, we should continue to be wary of where our money is going, especially since greenwashing is rife.

 So if you’re wondering how to build an ethical investment portfolio the right way, consider the following:

 Choosing a trustworthy investment platform is step one.

 In the United States, FINRA allows you to search for an investment firm to confirm they’re licensed and check for any serious complaints or regulatory issues filed.

 Alternatively, these third parties can also help you identify lemons:

-- SEC: When a US investment firm registers with the Securities and Exchange Commission, they become legally entitled to sell securities.
+- SEC: When a US investment-oriented firm registers with the Securities and Exchange Commission, they become legally entitled to sell securities.